renesas-rz/rzv_drp-ai_tvm/how-to/sample_app_v2h/app_deeplabv3_cam/README.md

 scp <yourhost>:sample_deeplabv3.tar.gz .
 tar xvfz sample_deeplabv3.tar.gz
 cd sample_deeplabv3_cam/
+su
 export LD_LIBRARY_PATH=.
 ./app_deeplabv3_cam
+exit # After terminating the application.
 ```

+  > **Note1:** For RZ/V2H and RZ/V2N AI SDK v6.00 and later, you need to switch to the root user with the `su` command when running an application.
+  This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the `/dev/xxx` device used in the application.

+  > **Note2:** The chmod +x <filename> command is necessary if the *.tar.gz file or the application file does not have execution permission.

 ### 3. Following window shows up on HDMI screen